Vivibear

-Vivibear managed to evade discovery until January 2009, and prior to this time, nine books have gone into print and are prominently placed on bestselling lists at all major Chinese online book retailers.
-More than a million copies have been sold in less than 4 years.
+Accusations that vivibear had plagiarised were first made in January 2009, and prior to this time, nine books have gone into print and are prominently placed on bestselling lists at all major Chinese online book retailers.
+More than a million copies have been sold in less than four years.

 Personal life

-Weiwei Zhang (vivibear) was born on November 26, 1977 in Ningbo, Zhejiang Province.
-She attended Zhejiang University of Media and Communications (ZUMC) as an undergraduate, but conflicting reports from the media and the author herself imply that she probably did not receive an accredited diploma from this university.
+Zhang Weiwei was born on 26 November 1977, in Ningbo, Zhejiang.
+She attended Zhejiang University of Media and Communications (ZUMC) as an undergraduate.
 After leaving college, Zhang worked at the official TV station in the city of Ningbo.
 Not long after she left her job to marry a Swedish man in 2004.
 The couple now reside in Sweden.

 Career

-Weiwei Zhang first wrote, and posted, on the internet The Search for Past Life (寻找前世之旅), a series of stories about a young girl who routinely travels back in time to solve mysteries.
+Zhang Weiwei first wrote, and posted, on the internet The Search for Past Life (寻找前世之旅), a series of stories about a young girl who routinely travels back in time to solve mysteries.
 This began several book contracts.

 She was the winner of several competitions for original stories in internet publishing.
 In the list of "Top 20 List of Successful Chinese Internet Writers" compiled in 2008, vivibear ranked No. 1.

 Plagiarism controversy

-On January 30, 2009, a netizen on the forum "Tianya.cn" accused Weiwei Zhang of copying and plagiarizing.
+On 30 January 2009, a netizen on the forum "Tianya.cn" accused Zhang Weiwei of copying and plagiarizing.
 While reading one of vivibear's novels, this person noticed random switches between traditional Chinese and simplified Chinese, which is very unusual given that the writing system in mainland China has long ago been converted to simplified Chinese.
 More sections in vivibear's books were found to be identical to other people's works, all published at much earlier dates.

 The post "Successful Young Adult Author vivibear is a Plagiarizing Maniac" received thousands of hits within the first hours of its appearance.
 Among the plagiarized works are fan fictions and yaoi stories that amateur writers published online, and well-known authors including Ryōtarō Shiba and Christian Jacq.
 The number of writers on the Plagiarized List has been reported to exceed 500.
 The number of works vivibear plagiarized was more than 600.